 Unless medroxyprogesterone is being taken as part of breast cancer treatment, this medication should not be taken by women without an intact uterus.

 It is important to take this medication exactly as prescribed by your doctor.
-If you miss a dose of medroxyprogesterone, take it as soon as you remember.
-If it is almost time for your next dose, skip the missed dose and continue with your regular dosing schedule.
+If you miss a dose of medroxyprogesterone and it is within 12 hours of the missed dose, take it as soon as you remember.
+If it is more than 12 hours since the missed dose, skip the missed dose and continue with your regular dosing schedule.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Store this medication in a dry place at room temperature, out of direct light, and keep it out of the reach of children.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

 What form(s) does this medication come in?

 Each round, pink-orange, biconvex tablet scored and marked "MED" over "2.5" on one side and "APO" on the other, contains 2.5 mg medroxyprogesterone acetate.
 Nonmedicinal ingredients: lactose monohydrate, microcrystalline cellulose, croscarmellose sodium, magnesium stearate, sodium lauryl sulfate and colloidal silicon dioxide, D&C Yellow No. 10, and FD&C Yellow No. 6.